lcsig/Observer-Effect/README.md

-# Observer-Effect
-Observer Effect in Abelian Probability Theory - Simple Simulation for The Experiment of The Reference Point Paradox
+# The Observer Effect in Abelian Probability Theory
+Simple Simulation for The Experiment of The Reference Point Paradox

 # Theory
 Baclawski, Kenneth.
 "The observer effect."
 In 2018 IEEE Conference on Cognitive and Computational Aspects of Situation Management (CogSIMA), pp. 83-89.
 IEEE, 2018.

+<br/><br/>

 ![Paper Section](./theory.png)

 # Code Run

-### Unifrm Distribution:
+### Uniform Distribution:
 ```bash
 [-] Enter Circle Diameter (e.g. 50): 50
 [-] Enter The Num of Arcs (e.g. 500): 500